mipalgu/swift-modelling/README.md

 # Swift Modelling

-Command-line tools for the Swift Modelling Framework, providing comprehensive support for Eclipse Modelling Framework (EMF) and Atlas Transformation Language (ATL).
+Command-line tools for the Swift Modelling Framework.

+These tools provide comprehensive support for Eclipse Modelling Framework (EMF), Atlas Transformation Language (ATL), and the Model-to-Text Language (MTL).

 ## Features